Ridge Canada: Everything you need to know

-Key people: Greg Markell (president and CEO), Kyle Gray (director of underwriting), Mathew Alkerton (senior vice-president), James Bennett (senior vice-president management liability), Cindy Manek (senior vice-president – technology professional liability)
+Key people: Greg Markell (president and CEO), Mathew Alkerton (senior vice-president), James Bennett (senior vice-president management liability), Cindy Manek (senior vice-president – technology professional liability)

 Ridge Canada Cyber Solutions is a managing general agency (MGA) that focuses primarily on providing cyber insurance products as well as consulting and loss control services to Canadian insurance agents and brokers.
 The company is headquartered in Toronto under the leadership of its CEO Greg Markell, offering planning and cyber risk mitigation, and strategic counsel.
 Ridge Canada is a partner of Ridge Global, which was founded by Tom Ridge, who was the first US Secretary of Homeland Security and 43rd Governor of Pennsylvania.

 Since the launch of Ridge’s Canadian operations back in 2016, both the company, which eventually achieved Lloyd’s coverholder status, and the cyber market in which it operates look completely different, according to the Ridge Global leader.